 Victoria Gau, Conductor

 For rising 6th – 10th graders

 National Philharmonic created the Summer String Institutes in 1998 to nurture the skills and talents of young musicians and encourage their participation in classical music now and throughout their lives.
 This summer, join National Philharmonic principal players and other distinguished faculty for a challenging and exciting week of chamber and orchestral music.
 The Senior Institute Orchestra, led by National Philharmonic Maestro Piotr Gajewski, has been cited by the Washington Post as a “precise and elegant ensemble.”
-The Middle School Institute Orchestra, led by National Philharmonic Associate Conductor Victoria Gau, provides the same intense and high quality experience for younger students.
+The Junior Institute Orchestra provides the same intense and high quality experience for younger students.
 While Summer String Institute students work on ambitious repertoire to develop true professionalism, they also enjoy camaraderie and the adventure of creating great music.